rhagarty/techxchange-shared-cache-lab/README.md

 We will run the entire lab out of one redhat/ubi9 container that preinstalls the required software.

-To create the lab container, run the following command:
+To create the workshop container, run the following command:

 ```bash
 cd LabSharedCache/techxchange-shared-cache-lab